marmelab/react-admin/UPGRADE.md

 ## `useNotify` Now Takes An Options Object

-When a component has to display a notification, developers may want to tweak the type, duration, translatino arguments, or the ability to undo the action.
+When a component has to display a notification, developers may want to tweak the type, duration, translation arguments, or the ability to undo the action.
 The callback returned by `useNotify()` used to accept a long series of argument, but the syntax wasn't very intuitive.
 To improve the developer experience, these options are now part of an `options` object, passed as second argument.

 ```diff
 ```jsx